-\subsection{Participants, Method, and Data}
+\subsubsection{Participants, Method, and Data}

-The initial set of participants (See Section \ref{cohort1}) trialled NurtureBot v2 over five days, generating a total of 104 conversations and their corresponding survey feedback (See Figure \ref{survey}).
+The same initial set of participants (See Section \ref{cohort1}) trialled NurtureBot v2 over five days, generating a total of 104 conversations and their corresponding survey feedback (See Figure \ref{survey}).
 We analysed the survey data in accordance with our thematic approach (See Section \ref{trialdataanalysis}).
-Participation averaged 69.3\% (20.8 out of 30), a decline from 90\% in Part II (v1 trial) and 91.6\% in Part III (ARC session).
-Eight participants contacted via Prolific cited reasons such as, "I've enjoyed your study, but NurtureBot has improved so much I don't know what more I can give feedback on."
+Participation averaged 69.3\% (20.8 out of 30), a decline from 90\% in Part I (v1 trial) and 91.6\% in Part II (ARC session).
+Eight participants contacted via Prolific cited reasons such as, ``I've enjoyed your study, but NurtureBot has improved so much I don't know what more I can give feedback on.''

-\subsection{Findings of second technology trial - NurtureBot v2}
+\subsubsection{Findings of second technology trial - NurtureBot v2}

-While our data revealed highly positive feedback for NurtureBot v2, with participants praising the chatbot for being ``more chatty'' and ``engaging'' than its predecessor, as with NurtureBot v1, we only focused the key interaction problems for our thematic analysis, focusing on 78 instances of negative feedback and/or suggestions for improvement (of 208 instances of feedback collected (37.5\%)), coding 12 unique pain points, which we then grouped into three themes briefly summarised below.
+\paragraph{Qualitative results}\quad While our data revealed highly positive feedback for NurtureBot v2, with participants praising the chatbot for being ``more chatty'' and ``engaging'' than its predecessor, as with NurtureBot v1, we only focused the key interaction problems for our thematic analysis, focusing on 78 instances of negative feedback and/or suggestions for improvement (of 208 instances of feedback collected (37.5\%)), coding 12 unique pain points, which we then grouped into three themes briefly summarised below.
 We further discuss a comparative analysis of our findings in the Results section (see Section \ref{results}).

-\textbf{Problem 1} Some participants pointed out that NurtureBot still occasionally responded with long paragraphs, making the information feel overwhelming.
+\textit{Problem 1:} Some participants pointed out that NurtureBot still occasionally responded with long paragraphs, making the information feel overwhelming.
 One participant noted, \begin{quote} ``It was good, but very long answers though and lots of information to take in.'' \end{quote}

-\textbf{Problem 2} Most participants noted a bug, where it repeatedly used the same prompts—``elaborate, revise, and restart''—which reduced the creativity and variety in responses.
-A participant mentioned, \begin{quote} ``The repetition of the last sentence 'if you need me to elaborate... just let me know' was quite annoying.'' \end{quote}
+\textit{Problem 2:} Most participants noted a bug, where it repeatedly suggested the same prompts to the user—``Do you wish to elaborate, revise, or restart?''—which reduced the creativity and variety in responses.
+A participant mentioned, \begin{quote} ``The repetition of the last sentence `if you need me to elaborate... just let me know' was quite annoying.'' \end{quote}

-\textbf{Repeating Themes} As with v1, participants made suggestions for incorporating buttons for conversational hints, multi-modal content (images and videos), and memory capabilities for further personalisation, and connection to resources and communities in their local area.
+\textit{Repeating Themes:} As with v1, participants made suggestions for incorporating buttons for conversational hints, multi-modal content (images and videos), memory capabilities for further personalisation, and connection to resources and communities in their local area.